johnbolk/pycairotk/README.md

 # Pycairotk Example

 This example creates a Tkinter based window application that uses the **DrawArea** widget and the **Vector** class to render and display a simple pie-chart.
-The number of chart sections is determined by the number of colors that are in the **color_names** list.
+The number of chart sections is determined by the number of colors in the **color_names** list.

 ```
 import tkinter as tk